 The quest for ROI supporting channel programs has never been greater.
 Various incentives offered at every level of the demand chain to influence behavior at each phase of the transaction represent a large portion of the overall channel budget.
 The broad range of incentive programs offered by vendors—including MDF, rebates, SPIFs, end-user purchase incentives, and even deal registration—make the challenge of isolating the effectiveness of any one program seem daunting.
 This eBook is designed for channel marketers as a guide to select and report on the appropriate metrics to use as a foundation for launching new programs, or optimizing existing programs.

-In a recent proprietary survey conducted by CCI of channel marketers across the globe, the number one initiative expressed by responders was to “improve the ROI reporting and analytics of channel promotions and programs.”
-This eBook presents practical tips to optimize ROI and gain key insights that will improve program effectiveness and efficiency.
-The tips presented here can be applied to all types of channel incentive programs, including: Co-op/MDF programs, Sales Performance Rebates, SPIF programs, Deal Registration programs, and more.
+This eBook offers practical tips that can be applied to optimize and improve channel ROI through key insights that enhance program effectiveness and efficiency.
+The tips presented herein can be applied to all types of channel incentive programs, including: Co-op/MDF programs, sales performance rebates, SPIF programs, deal registration programs, and more.